Uprising (2001 film): Filming

 The movie was filmed in multiple locations, including Bratislava, Slovakia and Innsbruck in Tyrol, Austria.

 Music

-The film's soundtrack was the last film score composed by Maurice Jarre, and prominently features the work of Max Bruch, including his Violin Concerto No. 1 during the opening sequence.
+The film's soundtrack was the last film score composed by Maurice Jarre, and prominently features the work of Max Bruch, including his Violin Concerto No. 1 during the opening and closing sequence.

 Alternate titles

 The French title for the film is 1943, l'ultime révolte.
 The German title for the film is Uprising: Der Aufstand.
 The Polish title for the film is Powstanie.

 Accolades

 In 2002, the film received the following awards: